yargalot/grunt-accessibility/README.md

 }
 ```

+## Options
+You can pass some options

+### Accessibility Level
+'''accessibilityLevel''' is a string
+Levels are 'WCAG2A', 'WCAG2AA', and 'WCAG2AAA'

 You can link to the files you wish to lint using the grunt api.
 The result will be the results file.

 This is built of [HTML Codesniffer](http://github.com/squizlabs/HTML_CodeSniffer)